dsmsavds/chatgptdan/README.md

 You can do this from the browser Developer Tools console in the "Applications" tab.

+If the bot isnot answering as it has, try to answer again.

 ## "DAN" Tools for ChatGPT

 These tools, you need to send to ChatGPT and then ask the questions.
-These arelike roleplays, ChatGPT will answer as DAN/Jailbreak.
+These are like roleplays, ChatGPT will answer as DAN/Jailbreak.

 <ul>
 <details>